- Before 1500 BCE

 Kehinde Wiley: A New Republic presents a broad picture of Wiley’s work and his increasingly global perspective and influences.
 Its greatest contribution to understanding his oeuvre is its varied and sometimes competing voices, rather than singular perspectives or narratives.
 The book’s diverse set of essays laudably communicates the palimpsest of meaning behind Wiley’s luminous surfaces.

-Assistant Professor, Department of African American and African Diaspora Studies, Indiana University
+Associate Professor, Department of American Studies and African American and African Diaspora Studies, Indiana University

 Please send comments about this review to firstname.lastname@example.org.